MI-FraunhoferIWM/data2rdf/docs/examples/abox/1_csv.md

 * `"metadata_sep"`: The separator of the metadata
     In this example, we assume that the metadata is tab-separated.
 Hence the argument is `"\t"`.
-* `"dataframe_sep"`: The separator of the time series In this example, we assume that the time series is tab-separated.
+* `"dataframe_sep"`: The separator of the dataframe
+    In this example, we assume that the dataframe is tab-separated.
 Hence the argument is `"\t"`.
 * `"metadata_length"`: The length of the metadata
     In this example, we assume that the metadata has 22 rows.
     Hence the argument is `22`.